 26 MAY - 27 MAY 2018

-Olympic Language – Got the Games Look? – Special Mexico City 1968 50th Anniversary
+Olympic Language – You've got the Look! – Special Mexico City 1968 50th Anniversary

 To mark the 50th anniversary of the Olympic Games Mexico City 1968, The Olympic Museum is shining a spotlight on the visual identity of this Games edition.

 Screening of the Official Film of the Olympic Games Mexico City 1968

 Relive the 1960s and the historic performances of Bob Beamon, Jim Hines, Bob Seagren and Věra Čáslavská with the Official Film of the Olympic Games Mexico City 1968, directed by Alberto Isaac.